EARLY CARE AND EDUCATION RESOURCES

 Paying for Early Care & Education

 The Children’s Council of San Francisco and Wu Yee Children’s Services help families and guardians find early care and education services.
-These community based organizations are funded by the California Department of Social Services and the San Francisco Office of Early Care & Education to ensure all families have access to free personal assistance locating and choosing early care and education in San Francisco.
+These community-based organizations are funded by the California Department of Social Services and the San Francisco Department of Early Childhood to ensure all families have access to free personal assistance locating and choosing early care and education in San Francisco.

 Support for Families with Disabilities